Br3wytype3/NotSoSquishy/README.md

 and the code was closed source and "dirty" as said by her.

 # Features
-i successfully remade:
+> i successfully remade:
 - Sending a Random message upon Ping
 - Bald Miku Command
-- PatPat
+- PatPat.
-Planning to remake:
+> Planning to remake:
 - Gambling
 - Smoke Alarm Webhook messages
 - CoinFlip